 - Clothing suitable for cycling

 - 1 small backpack or panniers

 - 1 or 2 water flasks (included with the rental)

 - 1 special pair of pants (shammy leather)

 - Emergency repair kit: 2 or 3 tubes, patches, pump, tire levers, multi-tools

 - Daily use kit: cloth, brake pads, oil

-- Suitcase (for transporting personal effects in luggage transfers (limited to one per person when possible)
+- Suitcase for transporting personal effects in luggage transfers (limited to one per person when possible)